Arylsulfatase A, Leukocytes

 Preferred test for detection of metachromatic leukodystrophy

 Decreased enzyme levels indicate an individual is affected with metachromatic leukodystrophy (MLD).
-Note that individuals with pseudoarylsulfatase A deficiency can have results in this range, but are otherwise unaffected with MLD.
+Note that individuals with pseudodeficiency of arylsulfatase A can have results in this range, but are otherwise unaffected with MLD.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test is not reliable in identifying carriers due both to analytical variation and unusual genetic variants.

 Individuals with pseudodeficiency of arylsulfatase A may have decreased enzyme activity and are not clinically affected with metachromatic leukodystrophy.

 Arylsulfatase A is also deficient in individuals with multiple sulfatase deficiency.

 This disorder is distinct from conditions caused by deficiencies of arylsulfatase B (Maroteaux-Lamy disease) and arylsulfatase C (steroid sulfatase deficiency).